klinecharts/KLineChart/docs/en-US/guide/data-integration.md

 - If the backend returns fewer items than your page size, that direction usually has no more data
 - If the backend explicitly returns `hasMore` or `nextCursor`, prefer the backend result

+Also note that the two directions of `more` are independent.
+Returning `false` for one direction only means that direction has no more data; it does not affect boundary loading in the other direction.
+Even if one direction is exhausted, pagination in the other direction will still be triggered normally.

 #### getBars Data Merge
 - `type: 'init'`: clears existing data and replaces it with the new array.